julianlam/feps/fep/fe34/fep-fe34.md

 - An embedded object is identified as a [fragment][Fragment] of the wrapping object.
 - An embedded object is anonymous (doesn't have an ID).

+Servers MUST NOT allow clients to publish activities where embedded objects are owned by another local actor.

+Embedded non-anonymous objects SHOULD NOT be partial representations.
+A server that relies on embedding for authentication might save a partial representation of an object to the cache, replacing the full object.

+> [!NOTE]
+> Partial representations could be marked to prevent caching.
+Potential methods for achieving this are discussed in the issue <https://codeberg.org/silverpill/feps/issues/21>.

 ## Authorization

 Authorization is the process of verifying permission to [create, read, update or delete](https://en.wikipedia.org/wiki/Create%2C_read%2C_update_and_delete) an object.